daguenther/Z2A/Procedures/Staff.md

 ## Support Staff

-Support IT staff should qualify as SC - 4.
+Support IT staff should qualify as having SC - 4.

 * For every SC0: the school must have 1/4 SC4
 * For every SC1: the school must have 1/8 SC4